martinrombach88/city_weather_search/README.md

 - An icon for the weather
 - A description of the weather

-The app is built using Javascript.
+The app was built using Javascript.
 A goal is to aim for generic, independent functions in the build and to use a modular structure where possible.